 Other cigar makers like La Aurora or Aladino, have had success in creating pleasurable blends that use tobacco grown from Cameroon seed in Ecuador or Honduras.

-Though it is impossible to accurately replicate true Cameroon tobacco by growing it elsewhere, the resultant outcome is a different, but also very enjoyable experience.
+Though it is impossible to accurately replicate true Cameroon tobacco by growing it elsewhere, the outcome is typically a different, yet also highly enjoyable experience.

 The Arturo Fuente Hemingway Signature cigars are Grand Corona-size perfectos handcrafted with a smooth, medium-bodied blend of vintage Dominican tobaccos and donning a silky African Cameroon wrapper.
 One of the world’s leading classic premium cigars, often hard to find.